 SHUGYO & GAKU

-Shinbushido-Kyo is meant to be practiced in conjunction to traditional martial arts of any style that promotes the traditional aspects of Bushido or accepts them as laid out by Shinbushido-Kyo (meaning it is open to styles outside of Japanese martial arts if the instructors or practitioners accept the principles of Shinbushido-Kyo).
+Traditional Bushido ethics according to our mission are meant to be practiced in conjunction to traditional martial arts of any style that promotes the traditional aspects of Bushido or accepts them as laid out by our Shinbushido-Kyo manual.
 It is believed that through rigorous training in the martial arts (Shugyo), coupled with intense study of martial arts classics and ethics (Gaku), humans can achieve personal peace of mind (Satori).
-Shinbushido-Kyo Yudansha are also encourage to try new styles of martial arts, take seminars and try other forms of activity as well.
+Our Yudansha are also encourage to try new styles of martial arts, take seminars and try other forms of activity as well.
 Training at home is also considered as acceptable practice and encouraged for further personal development.

 Shinbushido-Kyo practitioners are encouraged to continue their education through taking courses offered by Shinbushido-Kyo, enrolling in courses at the college level and/or taking courses offered through community education or other organizations.
 Such studying is in league with Confucius who stated,